An algebraic model for rational torus-equivariant spectra: The algebraic model

 The definition of $\piA_*(X)$ shows that quasi-coherence for $\piA_*(X)$ is just a matter of understanding Euler classes.
 The extendedness of $\piA_*(X)$ is a little more subtle, and will play a significant role later.
-For the present, it follows from a construction of the geometric fixed point functor, and it turns out that we may take
+Extendedness follows from properties of the geometric fixed point functor.
+We may take